edwinthinks/inspiration-ipsum/README.md

 npm run develop
 ```

-Visit [http://localhost:3000/](http://localhost:3000) should have the page being hosted.
+Visit [http://localhost:3000/](http://localhost:3000), should have the page running.

 ## Learning Resources